gabcal07/cnn_image_deblurring/README.md

 ## 5. Conclusion

-We successfully developed a lightweight deblurring model that achieves high performance (**31.15 dB PSNR**) through architectural efficiency and rigorous training methodology.
+We successfully developed a lightweight deblurring model that achieves high performance (**31.15 dB PSNR**) on ~400 images validation set through architectural efficiency and rigorous training methodology.
+Overall the expected average **PSNR** on the secret test set is around 28dB.
 The use of **Global Residual Learning** and **Cosine Annealing** were critical factors in overcoming the optimization difficulties inherent in image restoration.
 The failure of the "No-Norm" experiment confirms that for this specific lightweight architecture, Instance Normalization is essential for stability.

 ---